 Since that time, the Commission has received input from City candidates and campaign professionals regarding various aspects of ECCO, including an ongoing concern that the City's contribution limits are too low and should be increased.
-Accordingly, as part of its legislative calendars for 2007 and 2008, the Commission scheduled a series of public workshops beginning in October of 2007 to address the issue of contribution limits and several related provisions.
-After extensive deliberation and consideration of various proposals, the Commission unanimously approved a package of proposed amendments at its meeting on May 8, 2008.
-The details of the proposed amendments, as well as several proposals considered but ultimately rejected by the Commission, are set forth below.
+Accordingly, as part of its legislative calendars for 2007 and 2008, the Commission held a series of public workshops to address the issue of contribution limits and several related provisions.
+After extensive deliberation and consideration of various proposals, the Commission unanimously approved a package of proposed amendments that are discussed in detail below.